scatseisnet/scatseisnet/README.md

 This library contains programs to transform time series into scattering coefficients with a scattering network.
 The scattering network is a deep neural network with wavelet filters as convolutional layers.

-The __scatseisnet__ package is under construction.
-A target release date will be around April 2023.
+The package supports Python 3.8+ including the latest Python 3.13.

 This package was written and documented by [Léonard Seydoux](https://github.com/leonard-seydoux) and [René Steinmann](https://github.com/ReneSteinmann).